ZyanWasHere/2025-12-02-create-game-fantasy-cooking/README.md

+## 2025-12-18
+well this is awkward. definitely skipped a few days.
+OKAY: what do we got? we can spawn items, and they can overlap. so a big problem is now fixed. as for the gameplay loop i think i want to lean into the curiosity element. we're making: little inferno + papa's pizzaria + fantasy = interesting combo.

+one big issue is code. apperantly you can only have 1 script per 1 object. wack. solution i've heard? parent objects together. so you have small micro-scripts. one object controls "grabbing" one controls "parameters" and so forth. i think that's wack but it should help me "break up" the code into feasable chunks.

+the last weirdest aspect to all this is the "preloading" aspect. preloading makes you spawn items, levels, objects - anything. but the method TO preload something is inherently... off... i'm trying to figure a better method for preloading objects.

+UPDATE: i figured out how to parent objects.
+HOPEFULLY that's all i gotta do. next up i want to have a re-usable script with SLIGHTLY different parameters that i can apply to every object.

+i guess i'm overthinking things. i should really start simple and go from there. i would like to make a cooking pot, take an object put it in that pot and transform it. from there i can then GO BACK retrospectively and fix up the code once i understand how it'd function.

+TODO:
+- figure out how to parent objects with code in tact.
+- diversify code.
+- figure out preloading

 ## 2025-12-09
 every input method has its own pros and cons...
 "touchscreenbutton" lacks the ability to detect overlayed objects instinctually.